 The findings from this novel study demonstrate that the development of European disability football has particular strengths and weaknesses.
-Strengths include the NAs leveraging their intellectual resources to promote disability football across their countries and the wider UEFA region.
+Strengths includes the NAs leveraging their intellectual resources to promote disability football across their countries and the wider UEFA region.
 We also revealed some weaknesses that could be addressed by investment in better training or the creation of better inter-organizational partnerships.
 We informed the analysis of these performance findings through the lens of ableism to explore the possibilities of its influence on priorities.
-We do not attempt to say that ableism is the reason why the results are the way they are; however, NAs should realize that investments in the competencies around equity, diversity, and inclusion (EDI) could enhance the social awareness of the football workforce to champion these principles.
-The prioritization of EDI could benefit PwD and also women, ethnic minorities, first nations people and LGBTQI+ communities, and intersections of these.
-While our analysis was focused on NAs in the UEFA region, we argue that investment in organizational learning about the competencies that underpin effective partnerships in sport development are relevant for all mainstream sports organizations and their efforts to develop disability sport, or indeed sport for any marginalized community (Babiak et al., 2018).
+We do not attempt to say that ableism is the reason why the results are the way they are, however, NAs should realize that investments in the competencies of their staff and systems around diversity, equity and inclusion can increase the social awareness of the football workforce to achieve these principles in a broader general sense.
+This broader sense could champion the human rights of not just PwD, but those of women, ethnic minorities, first nations people and LGBTQI+ communities.
+While our analysis was focused on NAs in the UEFA region, we argue that investment in the competencies that underpin sport development are relevant for all mainstream sports organizations and their efforts to develop disability sport, or indeed sport for any marginalized community.

-Our primary limitation in this research was that it was conducted by a group of non-disabled researchers.
-The principle of Nothing About Us, Without Us (Charlton, 1998) was in part covered by consulting with the industry experts who were also PwD so that we could "ground" the research instruments to those personal experience of disability; however, our approach and perspective is influenced by our non-disabled status.
+Our primary limitation in this research was that it was conducted by a group of nondisabled researchers.
+The principle of Nothing About Us, Without Us (Charlton, 1998) was in part covered by consulting with the industry experts who were also PwD so that we could 'ground' the research instruments to those with personal experience of disability, however our approach and perspective is influenced by our non-disabled status.
 As with all quantitative surveys, there are some limitations in our approach.
 In line with the aims of this study, purposive sampling was used to obtain a sample from the NAs, mainstream football organizations within to the UEFA region.
 The absence of France and Spain from these results was disappointing as insights from these two large nations and the specific contexts of disability football in each lessens the overall picture.
-Nevertheless, we were able to attract NAs from across Europe both large (the inclusion of England, Germany and Italy covers 3/5 of nations who have the "big leagues") and small.
-Future endeavours will seek to ensure that even more countries within this region are included.
+Nevertheless, we were able to attract NAs from across Europe both large (the inclusion of England, Germany and Italy covers 3/5 of nations who have the 'big leagues') and small.
+Future endeavors will seek to ensure that even more countries within this region are included.